log4cplus

 Qt4 / Win32 / MSVC

-In order to use log4cplus in Qt4 programs it is necessary to set
+In order to use log4cplus in Qt4 programs it is necessary to set the

-following option: Treat WChar_t As Built in Type: No (/Zc:wchar_t-)
+following option: Treat WChar_t As Built-in Type: No (/Zc:wchar_t-)

-and vice versa.
+version of a Qt program and vice versa.

-For registering Qt4DebugAppender library at runtime, call this
+To register the Qt4DebugAppender library at runtime, call this

 function: log4cplus::Qt4DebugAppender::registerAppender()